 3. More Robust Leads Information

-Call tracking can give you a better idea of what the demographic of your customers.
+Call tracking can give you a better idea of what the demographic of your customers is.
 Depending on what you decide to track you can get their location and age.
-You can then use this information to created more targeted advertisements to attract that demographic.
+You can then use this information to create more targeted advertisements to attract that demographic.

 4. Give Credit Where it is due

 It is important to track calls so your team can show hard copy results of their daily efforts.

 Calls are an important part of client business relationship and tracking them will give your account management teams a way to provide their efforts.
 With inbound calls from mobile sites on the rise having a system to give credit where credit is due is vital to a competitive team atmosphere.

 Call tracking is an additional way to see the entire process of how customers start their relationship (no matter how short) with your company.
 Tracking calls provides the full picture of your customer-business relationship.
 Online sources found that marketers that do not include calls could be missing up to half their conversations.